railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 Linked locations
 ----------------

-Locations in Open ERP can be linked between each other to define paths followed by products.
+Locations in OpenERP can be linked between each other to define paths followed by products.
 So you can then define rules such as: all products that enter the warehouse must automatically be sent to quality control.
 The warehouse and quality control are represented by two different locations.

-Then when a product arrives in a location, Open ERP can automatically suggest that you send the product to another linked location.
+Then when a product arrives in a location, OpenERP can automatically suggest that you send the product to another linked location.
 Three link modes are available:

 * Manual,